mattwind/cluster/README.md

-# Automate parallel nodes
+# Automate Parallel Nodes

 My notes on setting up a network with ansible for parallel computing.
 I use Debian locally and setup a bunch of Centos 7.5 nodes.
 After I build an new node and install the base system, I get a dhcp address then I run a playbook from my local machine using Ansible.

 View the docs folder for more information on setting up ansible and ssh keys.

-## Prepare a new node
+## Setup New Node

-Copy node ssh key to your node.
+Copy key to the new node.

 `ssh-copy-id -i ./id_rsa admin@172.16.0.174`